THE BEST WARM GRAY CABINET COLOUR: Benjamin Moore Revere Pewter

 See the FULL REMODEL HERE

-In my own kitchen, I chose Revere Pewter for the cabinets and had it darkened by approximately 25%, just to give it a BIT more depth.
-I partnered it with Cambria Brittanica Warm, which is STUNNING with Revere Pewter.
-I also painted our bedroom/bathroom doors Revere Pewter, to create a visual link and LOOOOOVE the look of them with white trim.
+I chose Revere Pewter for the cabinets in my kitchen and had it darkened by approximately 25% to give it more depth.
+I paired it with the off-white quartz Cambria Brittanica Warm, which is STUNNING with Revere Pewter…

-As you can see in this next photo, I changed the layout of the cabinets, giving us WAY more upper cabinet space!
+As you can see in these next two photos, I changed the layout of the cabinets, giving us WAY more upper cabinet space!

-SO, SHOULD YOU PAINT YOUR CABINETS REVERE PEWTER?
+SHOULD YOU PAINT YOUR CABINETS BM REVERE PEWTER?

-If you’re the type of person who chooses a colour and sticks with it very MANY moons, then don’t let the above sway you.
-If you’re someone who loves something regardless of whether it’s trendy, and will still love it when it’s NOT trendy, fill yer lil boots!
-And hey, if you’re happy with warm white/off-white walls OR a medium to medium-dark colour forever and ever amen – PAINT AWAY MY FRIEND!
-But if like me, you love to change things up once in a while, Revere Pewter WILL severely limit your future options.
+If you’re the type of person who chooses a color and sticks with it MANY moons, then don’t let the above sway you.
+If you love something regardless of whether it’s trendy and will still love it when it’s NOT trendy, fill yer lil gray boots!
+And hey, if you’re happy with warm white/off-white walls OR a medium to medium-dark colour forever and ever, amen – PAINT AWAY, MY FRIEND!
+But if, like me, you love to change things up occasionally, Revere Pewter WILL severely limit your future options.

 Now, let’s round this all up with some bullet points…